San-Maansson/DachaResort/README.md

 print(text)
 ```
 Hi all!
 I'm currently working on creating a porfolio to showcase my works related to BI & Data Analytics using a mixed bag of Python, SQL, Excel and PowerBI.
-This depository includes work sample of my hotel bookings from between 2011 - 2013.
+This project is a  sample of my hotel bookings, Dacha Resort, a small resort hotel in Phuket, Thailand, that I operated between 2011 - 2013.
 Some personal indentifiable data have been omitted to protect privacy.

 ### Table of Contents